juzam/docker-getdns-stubby/README.md

 This Dockerfile is based on the blog post by Stéphan Bortzmeyer [Quad9, un résolveur DNS public, et avec sécurité](http://www.bortzmeyer.org/quad9.html/)

-The image is based on a [Debian Stretch base image](https://hub.docker.com/_/debian/), what you get is a compiled-from-source [Getdns Stubby](https://dnsprivacy.org/wiki/display/DP/DNS+Privacy+Daemon+-+Stubby) and the provided `stubby.xml` gets you DNS over TLS via [Quad9](https://www.quad9.net/#/about) on ::1 tcp port 8053 as per Stéphan Bortzmeyer post.
+The image is based on a [Debian Buster base image](https://hub.docker.com/_/debian/), what you get is a compiled-from-source [Getdns Stubby](https://dnsprivacy.org/wiki/display/DP/DNS+Privacy+Daemon+-+Stubby) and the provided `stubby.xml` gets you DNS over TLS via [Quad9](https://www.quad9.net/#/about) on ::1 tcp port 8053 as per Stéphan Bortzmeyer post.
 Please note that if you plan to deploy on a boot2docker docker-machine, or a host that only supports IPv4 networking, you have to change listen address in `stubby.xml` accordingly and rebuild the image.

 This image will not get you a caching dns, just the dns over tls via Quad9 with Stubby.